Kids / Children’s Eye Exams provided by Our Optometrists

 Why Eye Exams Really Matter for Your Child – read our blog post

 Are your kids wearing sunglasses?
-Make sure you read our blog post about protecting your child(ren)’s eyes from sun damage.
+Make sure you read our blog post about protecting your child(ren)’s eyes from sun damage (all year round).

 What is the cost of glasses for young children?